 API Reference

 The DuckDB OpenTelemetry Extension API includes file readers and live-ingest functions.
-All file readers accept a path or glob pattern and detect OTLP JSON, JSONL, and protobuf.
+The OTLP file readers accept a path or glob pattern and detect OTLP JSON, JSONL, and protobuf; the separate OTAP readers decode the columnar Arrow encoding (BatchArrowRecords).
 Native builds also support live ingest.

 Table Functions